-This is a call to action: An invitation to come together to create unity and connectivity across towns, government agencies, and non-profit organizations working to enhance public awareness, education, appreciation, stewardship, management, and ultimately protection and preservation of the locally special and biologically significant Massachusetts Coastal Pine Barrens ecoregion.
+This is a call to action: An invitation to come together to create unity and connectivity across towns, government agencies, and non-profit organizations working to enhance public awareness, education, appreciation, stewardship, management, and ultimately protection and preservation of the locally special and biologically significant Atlantic Coastal Pine Barrens eco-region.

 - Community education and engagement to connect people and ecosystems

 A Regional Conservation Partnership (RCP) is a loose network of participating organizations and agencies that provide the synergy and supporting structure to foster collaborations for enhanced accomplishment of diverse yet mutually compatible missions.
-Representatives of member groups or individuals that agree to participate will coordinate efforts, enhance information exchange, and ensure better planning, oversight and management of the public’s shared resources.
+Representatives of groups that choose to participate will coordinate efforts, enhance information exchange, and ensure better planning, oversight and management of the public’s shared resources.
 We invite you to join.